 Make this attempt faster and try stopping harder.
 Practice more and more so that you can do this correctly when you want to.

 A dancing trick with a primary freestyle riding.
 Once you become a pro in this trick, you are going to heat up the roads.
 It will make you more confident and steadier as a freestyle rider.
 If you love dancing, this is the one you should learn.

-A flat straight and empty road are worthy for this trick.
+A flat straight and empty road are worthy of this trick.
 Get rolling at a low speed.
-But cross stepping is harder at low rates.
+But cross-stepping is harder at low rates.
 So, make sure you gather some momentum for stability on the board.

 Use your arms to balance, while moving your front foot at the end of the board.
 After this, slowly and smoothly try lifting your back foot from the board pushing your weight forward.
 Concentrate and take some time.

 It is going to be harder now.
 Try to put your weight on the new front foot while swinging the other one.
 Don’t rush this process or panic.
 The reason this is harder is that you are not used to skating with your back foot.